 Clank is Ratchet’s long time companion and one hell of a cool little robot (something tells me he and Mega Man would be good friends).
 There have been a ton of Ratchet and Clank games and he’s appeared in all, if less in others than some of the former releases.
 And since he’s a Zoni, he can command other Zoni to follow him, levitate or charge.
 He’s as helpful a companion as Kazooie is to Banjo or Diddy Kong is to Donkey Kong.

 A star in his own right, Mega Man is a classic Nintendo character.
 His power canon is only matched by Samus (who is not a robot, but a hot chick under a suit of metal) and he’s got the coolest side kick robo-dog, Rush.
 He’s appeared in a ton of games outside of his own, which has spun off into a ton of different series’; Mega Man X, Mega Man Legends, and Mega Man Zero just to name a few.
 He even had his own TV series.
 What makes Mega Man so great, besides his classic platforming games?
-The fact that he could absorb his enemies powers to benefit his self.
+The fact that he could absorb his enemies powers to benefit himself.
 And that he actually has quite a story if you really play through some of the later series.

 HK47 – Star Wars KOTOR

 HK-47 Is one of the snarkiest robot crewmates in any game.
 He’s been well loved and quoted since his appearance in Star Wars: Knights of the Old Republic and was an assassin droid for Darth Revan, until his memory core was wiped and he forgot who his master was.
 He bounced around from master to master, killing many of them (apparently by accident).
 He’s blunt, aggressive and refers to human as “meat bags.”
 It really doesn’t get any better than that.
-He’s easily one of the most likeable companions in KOTOR, even if he is a little bit evil.
+He’s easily one of the most likable companions in KOTOR, even if he is a little bit evil.

 Wheatley and GLaDOS: